SvenGroot/Ookii.CommandLine/README.md

 # Ookii.CommandLine [![NuGet](https://img.shields.io/nuget/v/Ookii.CommandLine)](https://www.nuget.org/packages/Ookii.CommandLine/)

-Ookii.CommandLine is a powerful and flexible command line parsing library for .Net applications.
-It allows you to easily define strongly-typed required, optional, positional and named arguments, parse the command line, generate usage information, and write applications with subcommands.
+Ookii.CommandLine is a powerful and flexible command line argument parsing library for .Net applications.
+It allows you to easily define strongly-typed required, optional, positional and named arguments, parse the command line arguments, generate usage information, and write applications with subcommands.

 Ookii.CommandLine is provided in versions for .Net Standard 2.0 and .Net 6.0 and later, with the latter adding some extra functionality around [Nullable Reference Types](docs/Arguments.md#arguments-with-non-nullable-types).

-Ookii.CommandLine can be added to your project in Visual Studio via [NuGet](https://nuget.org/packages/Ookii.CommandLine).
+Ookii.CommandLine can be added to your project using [NuGet](https://nuget.org/packages/Ookii.CommandLine).
-[Code snippets](docs/Code%20Snippets.md) are available on the [Visual Studio marketplace](https://www.ookii.org/Link/CommandLineSnippets).
+[Code snippets](docs/Code%20Snippets.md) for Visual Studio are available on the [Visual Studio marketplace](https://www.ookii.org/Link/CommandLineSnippets).

 ## Overview

-Ookii.CommandLine is a library that helps you to parse command line arguments for your application.
-It allows you to easily define a set of strongly-typed arguments, and then parse the command line supplied to your application for those arguments.
-In addition, it allows you to generate usage help from the arguments that you defined which you can display to the user.
+Ookii.CommandLine is a library that lets you parse the command line arguments for your application into a set of strongly-typed, named values.
+You can easily define the accepted arguments, and then parse the command line supplied to your application for those arguments.
+In addition, you can generate usage help that can be displayed to the user.

 Ookii.CommandLine can be used with any kind of .Net application, whether console or GUI.
 Although a limited subset of functionality—particularly related around generating usage help text—is geared primarily towards console applications that are invoked from the command line, the main command line parsing functionality is usable in any application that needs to process command line arguments.

-Command line parsing is done in a way that is similar to that used by PowerShell.
+The [command line parsing rules](docs/Arguments.md) are similar to those used by PowerShell.
 Each argument has a name (case insensitive by default), and can be supplied by name on the command line.
 An argument can also be positional, in which case it can be supplied without the name.
-Arguments can be required or optional, and there is support for switch arguments (which don't need a value but are either present or not) and arguments with multiple values.
+Arguments can be required or optional, and can be switch arguments (which don't need a value but are either present or not) or accept multiple values.
 Various aspects of the parsing behavior can be customized, and there is also support for a mode where arguments have long and short names with different prefixes.

 To define a set of command line arguments, you create a class that will hold their values.
-The constructor parameters and properties of that class determine the set of arguments that are accepted.
+The constructor parameters and properties of that class determine which arguments are accepted.
 Attributes can be used to specify things such as the argument name and whether or not an argument is required or positional, and to specify descriptions used in the generated usage help.

 For example, the following class defines four arguments: a required positional argument, an optional positional argument, a named argument, and a switch argument: